A Fellowship of Teenage and Young Al-Anon Members

 Is someone’s drinking bothering you?

 Alateen is for you.
 Alateen is for young people whose lives have been affected by someone else’s drinking.
-These twenty questions may help you decide whether Alateen is for you.
+These five questions may help you decide whether Alateen is for you.

 The NC/Bermuda Alateen Medical Travel and Information Form must be completed by the parent/guardian for each Alateen-related event attended by the Alateen, and given to the Al-Anon Member Involved in Alateen Service (AMIAS) who is accompanying the teen.
 Download here.